FelixKrueger/Bismark/docs/options/alignment.md

                          Mate 2:            TATGAGTCAGCTACGATATTGTTTGGGGTGACACAT
                          Reference: GCAGATTATATGAGTCAGCTACGATATTGTTTGGGGTGACACATTACGCGTCTTTGAC

-  By default, dovetailing is considered inconsistent with concordant alignment, but setting `--dovetail` causes Bowtie 2 to consider dovetailing alignments as concordant.
-This becomes relevant whenever reads are clipped from their 5' end prior to mapping, e.g. because of quality or bias issues. `--dovetail` is set automatically for PBAT libraries.
+  Dovetailing is considered inconsistent with concordant alignment, but by default Bismark calls Bowtie 2 with `--dovetail`, causing it to consider dovetailing alignments as concordant.
+This becomes relevant whenever reads are clipped from their 5' end prior to mapping, e.g. because of quality or bias issues such as in PBAT or EM-seq libraries.

+  Specify `--no_dovetail` to turn off this behaviour for paired-end libraries.
+Default: OFF.

 ##### HISAT2 SPECIFIC OPTIONS: